tranquilitybase-io/tb-activator-gcp-aws-vpn/README.md

 6) 4 tunnels needed to be created.
 Each of the tunnels on the GCP side require 4 pieces of information from the AWS side which can be found in the configuration files.

-the vpn module must be consumed in the following manner:
+The VPN module must be consumed in the following manner in order to abide by the steps listed above:

+Step 1:

+Create GCP VPN gateway first with -target flag

+`terraform apply -target module.network.google_compute_ha_vpn_gateway.ha_gateway`

+Step 2:

+Exchange IP details with 3rd party.
+Update tfvars file according to the configuration files provided from AWS side.

+Step 3:

+Create remaining terraform resources

+`terraform apply`